BelphegorPrime/goSafe/README.md

 # safe

-rename .env_example to .env and change the data rename config_example.json to config.json and change the data
+rename .env_example to .env and change the data.

+rename config_example.json to config.json and change the data.

 Generate private key (.key)
 Key considerations for algorithm "RSA" ≥ 2048-bit